hsx1/adi2_rsfmri/README.md

 ## About

 Project 2 of the ADI study is about potential changes in resting state functional connectivity induced by bariatric surgery.
-This repository contains all scripts necessary for data analysis (descriptive and inference statistics) and the draft.
+This repository contains all scripts necessary for data analysis (descriptive and inference statistics) and the manuscript draft.

+`abs_path` - absolute path in server
+`.Rproj` - R project; open Rmd file in this project to ensure relative paths are correct

+### code
+This folder containts all code for the MATLAB analysis with the SwE toolbox.
+Explanations of code below.

 `run_or_display.m`: analysis script; conducts analysis as specified in the beginning of the script - for non-parametric estimation it will run or display all contrasts in a loop.
 To use script read > How to run analysis < below.

-`RunModelGroupTime.m`, `RunModelBMI.m` and `RunModelFD.m` as well as 'AllTPEval.m' and 'SingleTPEval' are functions called by `run_or_display.m`
+`RunModelGroupTime.m`, `RunModelBMI.m` and `RunModelFD.m` as well as `AllTPEval.m` and `SingleTPEval.m` are functions called by `run_or_display.m`

+### manuscript
+Folder with files to create a manuscript.
+CAVE: introduction and rest are in separate files.

-`draft_rsfmri` - Rproject, Rmarkdown and PDF document for the draft.
+`draft_rsfmri` - document for the manuscript comprising method, result, and discussion section.

+`intro_rsfmri` - introduction to manuscript

-`get_subject_ID_group_tp_forSwE.R` - R file for descriptive analysis
+`get_subject_ID_group_tp_forSwE.R` - R file with function `txt_for_swe(group, tp)` that creates final data frame

+create_df_and_txt_for_swe.R

 ## How to run the analysis in MATLAB